 15. Hide the Music

-Got a noisy toy in your house?
-What parent doesn’t?!
+Got a noisy toy in the house?
+What family doesn’t?!
 Instead of silently cursing the musical object every time it goes off, make a game of it!
-Have your little one leave the room, turn it on and hide it.
-Your 2-year-old will love going on a hunt.
+Have the little one leave the room, turn it on and hide it.
+The 2-year-old will love going on a hunt.

 16. Hokey Pokey

-You put your right foot in… Well, even if your child is yet to know his left from right, he’ll love dancing along with you to this catchy tune.
+You put your right foot in… Well, even if the child is yet to know their left from right, they’ll love dancing along with you to this catchy tune.

 “My son loves playing — or, I guess I should say doing — the Hokey Pokey,” says Erica Randolph of Fairport, New York.
 “Whenever he’s on the verge of a tantrum, I start singing it and he’s immediately back in play mode.”